Bates Style Guidelines

 honorary class: A Bates graduating class can bestow honorary classmate status on anyone they choose.
 Often, the honor is granted to non-alumni widows or widowers of classmates.
 In communications, the H designation is reserved for rosters and lists where communicating the person’s affiliation (alum, parent, friend, grandparent) is necessary.
 Use this construction: John Smith HC’55.

 library: the George and Helen Ladd Library, Ladd Library, the library.

-maiden name/Bates name: try to include an alumna’s Bates name: Marianne Nolan Cowan ’92, rather than Marianne Cowan ’92.
+maiden name/Bates name: Try to include an alumna’s name as it was in college: Marianne Nolan Cowan ’92, rather than Marianne Cowan ’92.
 See page for Bates Person Name Style.

 Mount David Summit: Always spell out “Mount.”
 This event is the annual campus-wide celebration of student academic achievement, highlighting undergraduate research; student creative work in art, dance, theater, music and film/video; projects conducted in the context of academic courses; and service-learning.